avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 ## how to add icons
 - Make sure you are synced up to latest main branch and create a new branch
 - In `staging/src/components/icons/Icons.tsx` add the new icons names to the newIcons string array.
-- Example: const newIcons = ["cherry-pick", "global-variables", "select-single-condition"];
+  - Example: `const newIcons = ["cherry-pick", "global-variables", "select-single-condition"];`
-- Navigate to the `figma-API` sub-project folder from the repository root
+- `cd figma-API`: Navigate to the `figma-API` sub-project folder from the repository root
 - `yarn build-icons {iconname}`: this will pull information about the specified icon and query you about how to categorize it.
 Examples:
   - `yarn build-icons after-call-work`
   - `yarn build-icons after-call-work settings`